 1. Clean the Kitchen Sink and Remove Food/Grease Build-Up

-Sprinkle baking soda over the surface of a ceramic/porcelain sink.
-(I don’t have experience with other sink surfaces–always test a small area first.)
-Use a scrub brush or sponge to gently scrub the surface with the baking soda.
-I love watching the grease and dirt/food build-up magically disappear.
-Rinse the surface with clean water.
+- Use a scrub brush or sponge to gently scrub the surface with the baking soda in a circular motion.
+Watch the grease and dirt/food build-up magically disappear.

-If you’d like to add a fresh lemon scent, mix a few drops of lemon essential oil with the baking soda, and then follow the steps above.
+- If you’d like to add a fresh lemon scent, mix a few drops of lemon essential oil with the baking soda, and then follow the steps above.

 2. Clean the Bathroom Tub and Sink

-Sprinkle baking soda over the surface of a ceramic/porcelain bathtub and sink.
-Use a scrub brush or sponge to gently scrub the surface with the baking soda.
-As you scrub, the build-up that can occur on both surfaces will lift away, leaving behind a sparkly tub and sink.
+- Use a scrub brush, sponge, or damp cloth to gently scrub the surface with the baking soda in a circular motion.
+As you scrub, build-up will lift away, leaving behind a sparkly tub and sink.

 3. Deodorize and Freshen Carpets and Rugs